Timoses/vim-venu/README.md

 ## Contribute

 If you would like to contribute feel free to create a Pull Request or mention your ideas and problems as an Issue.

+### Extending V̂enu

+See [developer documentation](./docs/developer.md) if you are interested in customizing the behaviour of V̂enu.

+Please contribute your solutions back to the project.

+If you require any additional functionality or further elements of V̂enu exposed please [open an issue](https://github.com/Timoses/vim-venu/issues/new).

 ## The ^ in V̂enu ?
 I personally mapped `:VenuPrint` to the `^` key on a German keyboard which is easily reachable.
 Hence, the name.